stealjs/steal/docs/pages/why.md

 StealJS is a dependency loader and build tool that solves the most difficult parts of building large JavaScript applications.
 With it's focus on simplified workflows and highly efficient production builds, we hope that StealJS is the last module loader you'll ever need.
 If you haven't checked out StealJS yet, we provide:

 *   A [production bundler and optimizer][2] that speeds up application load times by balancing caching and resource requests.
-*   [Easy workflows][3] for use with NPM and/or Bower.
+*   [Easy workflows][3] for use with npm and/or Bower.
 Less and CSS are supported out of the box.
 *   A powerful [exporting tool][4] for library authors so your module can reach users regardless of whether they are using StealJS, Browserify, RequireJS, SystemJS or WebPack.
 *   A module loader based on ES6, but providing compatibility with CommonJS and AMD.